 The Janes Island State Park Water Trail map/guide features seven water trails, all of which begin and end at the park's marina and boat launch.
 The trails provide a wide variety of paddling experiences so there are options for all levels of expertise.
 The map/guide also includes information on park amenities, camping, boating safety and regulations and the area’s natural resources.
 The trails range in length from 1.25 to 12.5 miles and include routes along the open waters of Tangier Sound, the Big and Little Annemessex Rivers as well as various creeks and marsh routes.
 This map/guide is available at Janes Island State Park and from the DNR Outdoor Store at http://shopdnr.com/watertrails.aspx.
 To view a pdf version of the water map, click here.

 The paddle trails in and around Janes Island have been posted with aluminum signs.
 They are 12" x 18" and covered with a highly reflective film.
-Each trail now has not only a different color sign but a distinctive shape, as well, e.g.: red octagon with a white reflective slash, black diamond, yellow equilateral triangle, brown square, green circle, and blue quadrilateral.
-The trails all now run from the Yellow Trail, north or south as the case may be, although you can certainly run it the other way if you wish.
-Just remember you will be paddling in the opposite way the directional arrows are pointing.
-Each color sign now has a one letter abbreviation along with a sequential number, e.g.: Black = B, Blue = U, and Brown = N (Red, Yellow, and Green have distinctive beginning letters anyway).
+Each trail now has not only a different color sign but a distinctive shape, as well, e.g.: red octagon with a white reflective slash, black diamond, yellow triangle, brown square, green circle and blue quadrilateral.
+All trailheads flow from the central Yellow Trail.
+Once on the trail, trail markers and colored posts will guide your way.
+On the red, blue, and black trails, colored posts also guide you between signs.
+If you paddle more than 2 minutes without seeing the next marker, you may have gone in the wrong direction and should backtrack to the previous sign.

 You will need two things....